sreeeyuktha/placement-reality-check2/README.md

 ### Technologies/Components Used

 **For Software:**
-Languages used: HTML, CSS, JavaScript
+-Languages used: HTML, CSS, JavaScript

-Frameworks used: None (Vanilla JavaScript)
+-Frameworks used: None (Vanilla JavaScript)

-Libraries used: None
+-Libraries used: None

-Tools used: VS Code, Git, GitHub, Web Browser
+-Tools used: VS Code, Git, GitHub, Web Browser

 **For Hardware:**
 Main components: Computer/Laptop